Season 9 at Firelight

 Directed by Jazimina Creamer-MacNeil, a director, creative producer, singing actor, educator, and wild blueberry picker rooted in the beautiful and artistically fertile Monadnock region of New Hampshire, the ancestral homelands of the Wabanaki.
 Her work focuses on how live performance can be a stitch in the great reweaving of humanity back into reciprocal kinship with the rest of life on this good, green Earth.

-Firelight Theatre Workshop is over the moon to welcome back performance artist and Peterborough native, Erika MacDonald, as our Season 9 Guest Artist!
-Join us for Erika's solo show on Monday, March 30 at 7pm at The Firelight Studio.
+Firelight Theatre Workshop was over the moon to welcome back performance artist and Peterborough native, Erika MacDonald, as our Season 9 Guest Artist!
+Thank you for joining us for Erika's solo show on March 30 + April 1.

 It’s about tea.
 It’s about time.
 F**k off, I’m steeping!